Research transparency: Research transparency and open science (2015–)

-Forms of research transparency
+Forms

 Research transparency has a large variety of forms depending on the disciplinary culture, the material condition of research and the interaction between scientists and other social circles (policy-makers, non-academic professionals, general audience).
 For Lyon, Jeng and Mattern, "the term 'transparency' has been applied in a range of contexts by diverse research stakeholders, who have articulated and framed the concept in a number of different ways."
 In 2020, Kevin Elliott introduced a taxonomy of eight dimensions of research transparency: purpose, audience, content, timeframe, actors, mechanism, venues and dangers.
 For Elliott not all forms of transparency are achievable and desirable, so that a proper terminology can help to make the more appropriate decisions: "While these are important objections, the taxonomy of transparency considered here suggests that the best response to them is typically not to abandon the goal of transparency entirely to consider what forms of transparency are best able to minimize them.".

+Reproducibility

 Method reproducibility

 Goodman, Fanelli and Ioannidis define method reproducibility as "the provision of enough detail about study procedures and data so the same procedures could, in theory or in actuality, be exactly repeated."
 This acception is largely synonymous with replicability in a computational context or reproducibility in an experimental context.
 In the report of the National Academies of Science, that opted for an experimental terminology, the counterpart of method reproducibility was described as "obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis".

 Method reproducibility is more attainable in computational sciences: as long as it behaves as expected, the same code should produce the same output.
 Open code, open data and more recently, research notebook are common recommendations to enhance method reproducibility.
 In principle, the wider availability of research output makes it possible to assess and audit the process of analysis.
 In practice, Roger Peng already underlined in 2011, that many projects require "computing power that may not be available to all researchers".
 This issue has worsened in some areas such as Artificial Intelligence or Computer vision, as the development of very large deep learning models makes it nearly impossible to recreate them (or at a prohibitive cost), even when the original code and data are open.
 Method reproducibility can also be affected by library dependency, as the open code can rely on external programs which may not always be available or compatible.
 Two studies in 2018 and 2019 have shown that a large share of research notebook hosted on GitHub are no longer usable, either due to the of required extensions no longer being available or issues in the code.

 In experimental sciences, there is no commonly agreed criterium of method reproducibility: "in practice, the level of procedural detail needed to describe a study as "methodologically reproducible" does not have consensus."